 Unlike other fields, this doesn’t actually modify the behavior of

-diesel print-schema
+diesel print-schema. diesel print-schema will

 always output your schema to stdout, regardless of whether this field is